felipealfonsog/NovaNav/README.md

 Installation
 To install NovaNav system-wide after compilation, you can use the provided PKGBUILD or manually copy the binary to /usr/local/bin, the icon to /usr/share/pixmaps, and the .desktop file to /usr/share/applications, located in the 'src' folder.

-<sub>* It might contain lots of errors, bugs, etc..
-Meanwhile, Keep it simple now with Python stable version, running smomothly!</sub>
+<sub>* It might contain lots of errors, bugs, etc. Meanwhile, Keep it simple now with C++ stable version, running smomothly!</sub>

 </details>